Frequently Asked Questions

 How many people to a room?

-It depends on bed availability when patient discharges.
-We have 1 private room, a couple 3 and 4 person rooms.
+It depends on bed availability when the patient is discharged.
+We have 1 private room and a couple of 3 and 4-person rooms.

 How do I find out about the activities provided for the resident?

 We strive to create social programs and individualized activities to match the capabilities and needs of each resident.
 This also has a powerful impact in the healing process of those residents involved in some type of rehabilitation.
 Specific activities include: active resident councils, musical performances, current events update, reading the newspaper, singing exercises, fitness activities, stretching exercises, religious meetings, outside entertainment, games, trivia, history, and volunteer involvement.
 We also strongly encourage families to participate with the residents in various activities.

 A monthly calendar is posted to keep residents informed of upcoming events such as birthday parties, movies, musical programs, outings, candlelight dinners, ice cream socials and other special events.
 We always welcome friends and family to visit and attend our special events.

 What articles of clothing should we bring?